Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental

-Each point is an estimated level of the parameter and the error bars are the $90\%$ credible intervals.
+The models was fitted with $Q = 2$.
+Each point is an estimated value of the parameters and the error bars are the $95\%$ credible intervals.
 By visual inspection, the estimates of the effects of the four main predictors are close to the true values, with narrower intervals for predictors with a greater number of levels.